dashjoin/platform/dashjoin-docs/docs/user-interface.md

 * Expert mode: this link opens the expert mode in a new window.
 This mode allows writing your own widgets using third party JavaScript libraries
 * App API: This page allows you to use Dashjoin to implement an existing OpenAPI spec, publish schemas and paths to your OpenAPI spec, and generate an OpenAPI spec for your Dashjoin app
 * Notebook: this is an area that works much like a jupyter notebook.
 You can conveniently experiment with JSONata there
-* GIT: this page provides a lightweight way to manage version control of your app.
+* Git: this page provides a lightweight way to manage version control of your app.
 For more information please refer to the section development / production

 ### Configuration